kkgthb/Salesforce-Flow-Apex-Defined-Data-Types-Examples/README.md

 This class allows getAllCaps(), a.k.a.
 "All-Caps Your Text (INSECURE HTTP ONLY)," to be used as an Invocable Apex Method in a Flow.

-Contrary to intuition, Flow seems to "`[0]`" its return value and treat it as a single returned object.
+Again, flow seems to effectively "`[0]`" invocable methods' return values, so return a `List` of whatever you actually want to pass back to the flow.

 Similarly, when invoked, it should be passed a single text-typed Flow Variable, not a "collection" / "multiple values"-enabled text-typed Flow Variable.